 Some students like to purchase these items to assist with their studying and test preparation throughout the year (and prior to the AP Psych Exam).
 However, they are not required.
 (Tip: Parents sometimes purchase these as very practical gifts at birthdays and holidays, so you may want to hang on to this for future reference).

 - Strive for a 5 Study Guide (cost $30; accompanies the textbook).
 This workbook helps students process what they read in the text and practice skills in preparation for unit tests and the AP Psych Exam.
-I’m very excited about this, because I think it’s a great resource for students!
 The district provides each student with a copy; HOWEVER (and this is a big drawback, I think), because the district’s copies will be reused from year-to-year, students cannot write in them.
 That is a bummer, because they are set up like workbooks and would be much easier to use if students could write in them.
 Because I think that students might be interested in purchasing their own copies (to be able to write in them), I’m happy to organize an order for those who wish to do so.
 Students will be getting the copies provided by the district at textbook pick-up in mid-August, so you are free to take a look at the item and decide if you’d like to buy your own instead.
 If you know you would like to order your own, payments will be accepted at that time (then I can hopefully get the order submitted in time for them to arrive for the start of the school year).
 Depending on interest, I may place a second order in September (if students would like to wait and see how the first unit goes before buying).
 Unfortunately, the publisher does not have a direct retail website, so all ordering will have to be organized through the school.

 - Flash card sets.
 Like the test-prep books, it’s easy to find these online or at large book stores, and some students appreciate not having to print/make 1000+ flashcards on their own.
 (Note, however, that online flashcards are linked up to the class website for free; this would be for folks who like having physical versions on hand for study.)
 However, if you wait until March or April to buy them, you may have trouble, since they tend to be in high demand as the AP Exam approaches (when, suddenly, 260,000 AP Psych students decide to simultaneously purchase them).
 Like the test-prep books, I’ve got sample sets for classroom use, so you can peruse them before deciding if it’s worth buying your own.